ziwei-wang/ziwei-wang.github.io/content/authors/admin/_index.md

     url: https://www.northwestern.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include soft biological material characterization with OCE (optical coherence elastography).
+bio: PhD candidate developing viscoelastic mechanical characterization methods for soft materials.

 # Interests to show in About widget
 interests: